 Part III of FOAEAA will also be amended to permit the Minister of Justice and the Ministers responsible for the denial or suspension of federal licences to, subject to the regulations, search any of the information banks that may be searched under Part I of FOAEAA for the purposes of confirming the identity of a debtor named in an application for federal licence denial (Clause 75).

 3. GAPDA amendments

-Bill C-78 would amend GAPDA to allow for periods and circumstances leading to the termination of garnishment to be set out in regulations (Clause 85).
+The legislation passed in 2019 will amend GAPDA to allow for periods and circumstances leading to the termination of garnishment to be set out in regulations (Clause 85).
 For example, garnishment of wages could be terminated after a specified period has elapsed since an employee has retired and no further wages are payable.
-Another amendment would define the term “Parliamentary entity” for Part I of the Act to allow the removal of the names of parliamentary entities from applicable provisions (Clause 82(2)).
-Using the defined term would improve the readability of those provisions without changing the substance of the text.
+Another amendment will define the term “Parliamentary entity” for Part I of the Act to allow the removal of the names of parliamentary entities from applicable provisions (Clause 82(2)).
+Using the defined term will improve the readability of those provisions without changing the substance of the text.

-In Part II of GAPDA, if a person entitled to a deferred annuity under the Canadian Forces Superannuation Act or the Reserve Force Pension Plan Regulations is not paying their support obligation, Bill C-78 would allow a support creditor to ask the court to make an order deeming the person to have opted for an annual allowance (Clause 107).
+In Part II of GAPDA, if a person entitled to a deferred annuity under the Canadian Forces Superannuation Act or the Reserve Force Pension Plan Regulations is not paying their support obligation, the legislation will allow a support creditor to ask the court to make an order deeming the person to have opted for an annual allowance (Clause 107).
 Once the payment of pension benefits to the person began, the diversion could proceed.

 G. Coming into force

 1. Royal Assent (No applicable clause)